spryify/story-curator/docs/architecture.md

-# Media Analyzer - Architecture Documentation
+# Story Curator - Architecture Documentation

 For coding style and contribution requirements, see the [Coding Standards](../CODING_STANDARDS.md).